Helicopter: First practical rotorcraft

 Spanish aeronautical engineer and pilot Juan de la Cierva invented the autogyro in the early 1920s, becoming the first practical rotorcraft.
 In 1928, de la Cierva successfully flew an autogyro across the English Channel, from London to Paris.
 In 1934, an autogyro became the first rotorcraft to successfully take off and land on the deck of a ship.
-That same year, the autogyro was employed by the Spanish military during the Asturias revolt, becoming the first military deployment of a rotocraft.
+That same year, the autogyro was employed by the Spanish military during the Asturias revolt, becoming the first military deployment of a rotorcraft.
 Autogyros were also employed in New Jersey and Pennsylvania for delivering mail and newspapers prior to the invention of the helicopter.
 Though lacking true vertical flight capability, work on the autogyro forms the basis for helicopter analysis.